MicrosoftDocs/customer-voice/cv-docs/purchase.md

 ## Response capacity consumption

+The Dynamics 365 Customer Voice license is based on the number of survey responses received per month.
+The capacity is measured at the tenant level.
+The tenant administrator must purchase additional responses to ensure business continuity and avoid possible disruptions to the service after the number of survey responses exceeds the purchased response capacity.

 One additional license, Dynamics 365 Customer Voice Addl Responses, costs $100 and allows you to receive 1,000 responses per month at a tenant level.
 This means that everyone in the tenant can use a total of 1,000 responses.
 You can purchase the licenses in bundles of $100 as required.
 So if you purchase one Dynamics 365 Customer Voice Addl Responses license (for a bill amount of $1,200), you'll get 12,000 responses (12 &times; 1,000) annually.
 If you purchase two licenses of $100 each per month for a year (for a bill amount of $2,400), you'll get 24,000 responses (12 &times; 2,000) annually.

 You can pay for the licenses by using either of the payment modes: monthly or yearly.
 Regardless of the payment mode, the response capacity is calculated annually.